 Coaches arrive and depart – unless otherwise stated – from the Warsaw West Bus Station (Dworzec Autobusowy Warszawa Zachodnia).
 Find a currency exchange and two ATM (bankomat) machines located in the main hall.
-There is no Tourist Info point, for the closest you’ll have to make the journey into the Palace of Culture, Pl.
-Defilad 1 (entrance from ul.
-Emillii Plater).
-There's a legitimate left-luggage operation, a travel agency and a nursing mother's lounge.
-You’ll also be able to buy SIM cards (for which you'll need to register your details with ID), prepaid cards and transport cards from here.
+There is no Tourist Info point, for the closest you’ll have to make the journey into the Palace of Culture (entrance from ul.
+Emilii Plater).
+There's a legitimate left-luggage operation, automatic luggage lockers and a travel agency located here.
+You’ll also be able to buy SIM cards (for which you'll need to register your details with ID), prepaid cards and transport cards.
 Taxis to the centre run between 20-30zl (refuse a lift from any of the smiling unlicensed operators who offer you a lift).
 The bus running to the centre is found right across a busy highway and getting there is an adventure in itself seeing there are no signposts in the subway leading there.
 Basically from the main hall duck down under the sign saying Dworzec PKP, head down the stairs, turn right, follow the corridor to its conclusion, turn right again – you’ll see two stairwells leading to the surface.
 Take the left one and presto, there’s your bus stop.
 Confused?
 Not half as much as we were.
 Good work Warsaw.
-To get to Central Station take bus number 127,158 or 517.
+To get to the Central Train Station take bus no.s 127, 158 or 517.
 At night you'll be needing N35 or N85.
 The journey takes approximately 15 minutes so buy a 3,40zł ticket valid for 20 minutes.
 Remember to validate your ticket on boarding.

 Facilities for disabled